chonglee30/CypressUITestExercise/README.md

 http://localhost:4200/pages   : take it to following webpages

-B. Instruction to run Cypress automation test npx cypress open : select test to run
+B. Instruction to run test:
+npx cypress open : select test to run